Digital Photographic Library by Colin J. Marsden

 WELCOME to the Digital Photographic Library website Dawlish Trains, owned and operated by Colin J. Marsden.
-This rapidly growing site houses many of the rail and transport images I have taken over the past 45 years, with a number of pre-2000 non-digital images now scanned into digital format.
+This continually growing site houses many of the rail and transport images I have taken over the past 50 years, with a number of pre-2000 non-digital images now scanned into digital format.

 While concentrating largely on UK material, which is needed for ongoing book and magazine contracts, especially Modern Locomotives Illustrated magazine for which I have been Editor since 2008, I also continue to cover many railway news and media events, gathering a huge resource of material for future projects.
-To date I have authored over 150 railway book titles.
+To date, I have authored over 170 railway book titles.

 All images contained on this website are available to editors and picture researchers for use in magazines, books, digital media or by design studios.
 Please use the contact form to discuss material required.
 All images can be supplied in digital form at 300dpi, fully colour corrected to any size to suit your requirements.